saeedghodsi93/Superscalar_MIPS_Microprocessor/README.md

-# SuperscalarMIPS
+# Superscalar MIPS Processor

-Design and Implementation of a superscalar MIPS processor, written in verilog language.
+In this project, I've designed and implemented a superscalar MIPS processor, fully written in the Verilog programming language.